eXascaleInfolab/recimpute/README.md

 By setting *use_prod_model* to True the model was trained on all data.
 It is saved in the *0411_1456_53480*.zip results' archive file.
 Time series to get recommendations for are stored in the Datasets/SystemInputs/my_timeseries.csv file.
 The results can be found in the Datasets/Recommendations/my_timeseries__recommendations.csv file.
 -->

+### Run the experiments

+Python Experiments files must be executed from within the folder.

 ___

 ## Extension